marekandreas/elpa/INSTALL.md

 real and complex valued case, respectively.
 This can be done with the "--with-real-..-kernel-only" and "--with-complex-..-kernel-only" configure options.
 For details please do a "configure --help"

-### Non MPI one node shared-memory version of ELPA ###
+### No MPI, one node shared-memory version of ELPA ###

 Since release 2016.05.001 it is possible to build *ELPA* without any MPI support.
 This version can be used by applications, which do not have any MPI parallelisation.
-To set this version, use the "--enable-shared-memory-only" configure flag.
+To set this version, use the "--with-mpi=0" configure flag.
 It is strongly recommmended to also set the "--enable-openmp" option, otherwise no parallelisation whatsoever will be present.

 ### Doxygen documentation ###